The Currency in Iceland & Guide to the Icelandic Krona

 Can I use foreign currency in Iceland?

-It is not recommended to use foreign currency in Iceland as it may not be accepted.
+It is not recommended to use foreign currency in Iceland as it generally not be accepted.
 It is best to exchange your currency for Icelandic króna.

 Where can I exchange currency in Iceland?

-You can exchange currency at banks, exchange offices, and some hotels in Iceland.
+You can exchange currency at Keflavik International Airport, banks, exchange offices, and some hotels in Iceland.
 There are also ATMs available in most towns and cities.

 Is it better to exchange currency in Iceland or before arriving?

 It is recommended to exchange your currency for Icelandic króna before arriving in Iceland to avoid unfavorable exchange rates.
-If you need to change the currency in Iceland, you should avoid doing so at the airport, where the exchange rates are less favorable than in other banks.
+If you need to change the currency in Iceland, you can do it at the airport, but exchange rates may be more favorable in banks.

 What is the exchange rate for Icelandic króna?

-The exchange rate for Icelandic króna varies depending on the currency and exchange location, but as of March 2023, one US dollar (USD) is equivalent to around 136 ISK.
-For the latest and most up-to-date information about the exchange rate of the Icelandic króna, we recommend checking the Icelandic central bank website or using the widget below.
+The exchange rate for Icelandic króna varies depending on the currency and exchange location, but as of May 2024, one US dollar (USD) is roughly equivalent to around 139 ISK.
+This changes frequently, so for the latest and most up-to-date information about the exchange rate of the Icelandic króna, we recommend checking the Icelandic central bank website or using the widget above.

 Are credit cards widely accepted in Iceland?